Hyperbaric medicine: Hyperbaric air

-A British physician, Nahaniel Henshaw, proposed what would have been the first hyperbaric chamber for medical treatment of humans in 1662.
-The steel container was to have been pressurised with air, which at the time was not yet known to contain oxygen, later discovered by Carl Wilhelm Scheele around 1770 and first published by Joseph Priestley in 1775, or carbon dioxide.
-Although it is widely accepted that the chamber was built and used, there are inconsistencies in the description of the engineering details of construction and use that make it unlikely that it would have been able to seal or withstand the forces involved, and the procedures describe would likely have been fatal.
+A British physician, Nathaniel Henshaw, proposed what would have been the first hyperbaric chamber for medical treatment of humans in 1662.
+The container was to have been pressurised with air, which at the time was not yet known to contain oxygen, later discovered by Carl Wilhelm Scheele around 1770 and first published by Joseph Priestley in 1775, or carbon dioxide.
+Although it is widely accepted that the chamber was built and used, there are inconsistencies in the description of the engineering details of construction and use that make it very unlikely that it would have been able to seal or withstand the forces involved, and the procedures described would have been hazardous.

 Victot T. Junod built a chamber in France in 1834 to treat pulmonary conditions at pressures between 2 and 4 atmospheres absolute.

 During the following century "pneumatic centres" were established in Europe and the USA which used hyperbaric air to treat a variety of conditions.

 Orval J Cunningham, a professor of anesthesia at the University of Kansas in the early 1900s observed that people with circulatory disorders did better at sea level than at altitude and this formed the basis for his use of hyperbaric air.
 In 1918, he successfully treated patients with the Spanish flu with hyperbaric air.
 In 1930 the American Medical Association forced him to stop hyperbaric treatment, since he did not provide acceptable evidence that the treatments were effective.